Is puppy daycare good for dogs?

 The day begins with a heartwarming welcome from the staff members, who are all dog enthusiasts and trained to handle different breeds of dogs.
 Once settled in, the dogs are allowed to play, relax or sleep according to their individual preferences and needs.

-There are specially designed play areas where dogs can socialise with each other and enjoy a variety of toys.
+There may be specially designed play areas where dogs can socialise with each other and enjoy a variety of toys.
 It's like a playground filled with fun and frolic where they can run around, chase balls, interact with their fellow canine buddies and have a great time.
-In addition to playtime, they often spend time being given basic obedience skills training which will help them become well-mannered pets.
+In addition to playtime, some facilities may spend time being given basic obedience skills training which will help them become well-mannered pets.

 Moreover, these centres place high importance on the health and well being of your pooch.
 Regular exercise sessions are conducted to ensure they stay fit and active.